What is Entity Management?

-Sole proprietorships: Simplest form of a business structure and the most preferred one where only one person is involved.
+Sole proprietorships: A sole proprietorship is the simplest and most popular form of business structure, where only one person is involved.
 The sole owner is the business operator and takes on all financial responsibility and legal liability for the company.

-C Corporation: These are legal entities independent from the founders.
+C Corporation: These are legal entities independent of the founders.
 Here, the business is liable for legal action, while the founders and owners are legally separate from the organization.
-C-corps face double taxation and they have to comply with many more regulations and tax laws.
+C-corps face double taxation, and they have to comply with many more regulations and tax laws.

-S Corporation: It is a special designation for small businesses which have ‘Inc.’ in their names.
-Unlike C-corps, S-corps don’t have to undergo double taxation.
-S-corps can have only 100 shareholders which limits the growth of the entity.
+S Corporation: It is a special designation for small businesses with 'Inc.' in their names.
+Unlike C-corps, S-corps don't have to undergo double taxation.
+S-corps can have only 100 shareholders, which limits the entity's growth.